 Overall, I found the lens very good.
 There’s no vibration control, and it’s straightforward to use, but it is compatible with Sigma USB dock system that you can use for focus calibration and firmware updates.

-The area that I was least impressed with was the auto focusing.
+The area that I was least impressed with was auto-focusing.
 I found that it sometimes had trouble locking onto the focus even of static objects, and at other times I couldn’t be sure that it had found focus without checking the focus readout at the bottom of the viewfinder screen.
 This was on a Nikon D810, so the camera itself has a good focusing system.
-To be fair, Sigma has designated this lens in its Art series, so its focus is not designed for fast moving targets.
-But I was underwhelmed by its performance even on still objects.
+To be fair, Sigma has designated this lens in its Art series, so its focus is not designed for fast-moving targets.
+But I was underwhelmed by its performance, even on still objects.

 - Covering a common prime lens lineup, the 24-35mm F2 DG HSM was designed for prime performance with the...

 - A large diameter aspherical lens, a complicated element to manufacture, allows for a stunning level of...

 - Sigma 24-35mm F2 DG HSM Standard-Zoom Lens for Canon EF Cameras - AUTHORIZED RETAILER WITH FULL USA...

 - BONUS FREE Sigma USB Dock for UPDATING SOFTWARE and customizing Lens and BONUS FREE Sandisk Extreme 32GB...

 If you’re in the market for a used copy, it’s worth trying KEH, which is my go-to source of used photography gear.

 Accessories for the Sigma 24-35mm f/2 DG HSM | A Lens

 Lens Hood.
 It comes with a lens hood.
 If you’re after a replacement, the model number is LH876-03.